thehungrycoder/2web2ui/docs/deployment.md

   - Merge into master
     (This will kick of deployment until staging)
   - Verify on Staging
-  - Approve Production deployment from AWS Pipeline UI Console
+  - Approve Production deployment from AWS Pipeline UI Console or from Slack message click **Approve** button
   - Verify on Production
   - Rollback if needed (more on this below)